jacksonsr/UEIKeypad/README.md

 "new method" both worked on the platform.
 The problem with this is that this DTH is designed to work with the new method of createEvent and will not work with a smartapp that still uses the old method.
 An old DTH will not work with a smartapp designed to work with the new method either.
 That means that we now have smartapps that require a certain DTH to make them work.
-It also limits that apps that will workwith any given DTH.
+It also limits that apps that will work with any given DTH.
 In my opinion, a can of worms that should not have been opened.

 I suppose someone much more adept at coding a DTH could make a DTH that works under both conditions but I do not